lfoppiano/document-qa/README.md

 ## Getting started

-- Select the model+embedding combination you want to use
-- If using gpt3.5-turbo, gpt4 or gpt4-turbo, enter your API Key ([Open AI](https://platform.openai.com/account/api-keys)).
 - Upload a scientific article as a PDF document.
 You will see a spinner or loading indicator while the processing is in progress.
 - Once the spinner disappears, you can proceed to ask your questions